 It was a cross between the ‘Gumball Rally’ and the ‘Italian Job’ but even so I still felt like hollering “We have a convoy” at the top of my voice.

 Miguel who is from the Catalunya Tourism Board was in our vehicle and was very excitable.
-We started at the back and got left behind at some traffic lights.
+We started at the back and got left at some traffic lights.
 Attempting to catch up, the next set of lights changed to red when we were still about 100m away.
 Despite the fact the top speed is around 100m an hour Miguel was excitedly shouting “Go for it!”
-Though to be fair he immediately changed his mind and even more excitedly screamed “No don’t” possibly after his life had flashed before is eyes!
+Though he immediately changed his mind and even more excitedly screamed “No don’t” possibly after his life had flashed before is eyes!

 Our al fresco main course was especially impressive served on a hill overlooking the port.
 The industrial view of the harbour area all lit up was strangely attractive but just walking up to our candlelit table had most of us catching our breath.